Azaray/nec-users/README.md

 To run the project follow these steps:

-Ensure you are running at least version 20.19 or higher of Node.js Run npm install in a terminal in the root of the project Run npm run dev
+1. Ensure you are running at least version 20.19 or higher of Node.js
+2. Run npm install in a terminal in the root of the project
+3. Run npm run dev
-To launch the application on your default browser click here: http://localhost:3000/
+4. To launch the application on your default browser click here: http://localhost:3000/

-For tests:
+For tests run:

-Run npm run test
+    npm run test

 Decided to use shadcn as a starting point for my components as I've never used it before and works really well with TypeScript and Tailwind CSS.